srsran/srsRAN_4G_docs/srsran_user_manuals/source/app_notes/source/5g_nsa_zmq/source/index.rst

 	device_name = zmq
 	device_args = fail_on_disconnect=true,tx_port0=tcp://*:2000,rx_port0=tcp://localhost:2001,tx_port1=tcp://*:2100,rx_port1=tcp://localhost:2101,id=enb,base_srate=23.04e6

 Similarly to the UE there are two TX and two RX channels.
-These channels are mapped to the relevent ports on the UE.
+These channels are mapped to the relevent ports configured on the UE.

 No other changes are needed in the enb.conf.